 Climate Change & Healthy Habitats Collective Giving Group

-Through OCF, a diverse donor group with expertise in business, academia, medicine, law, agriculture and forestry has created a vehicle to meet, learn, plan and recommend grants that support efforts to address climate change and protect healthy ecosystems.
+Through OCF, a diverse donor group with professional backgrounds spanning business, academia, medicine, law, agriculture and forestry meet, learn, plan and recommend grants that support efforts to address climate change and protect healthy ecosystems.

-“My husband Eric and I recognized how we could do more with this group than we can individually, and leverage more of our funds over time,” said Michele Goodman, a Portland-based CC&HH donor member along with her husband Eric Wan.
+“My husband, Eric, and I recognized how we could do more with this group than we can individually, and leverage more of our funds over time,” said Michele Goodman, a CC&HH donor member along with her husband Eric Wan.
 “Everyone is tremendously flexible and open-minded as we define what we stand for related to ecological health,” she added.

 Members meet regularly to hear from leaders in academia, science, and the nonprofit sector.
 Over the past year, the group heard from 17 guest speakers over eight meetings who provided insights and helped the group learn about opportunities where philanthropy can have a meaningful impact.

 “Being part of a larger donor ecosystem helps us all stay current on the best science, legislative activities and nonprofit expertise that we may not have otherwise known about,” said Craig Kelley, a family foundation trustee and CC&HH donor member.

 The CC&HH has provided support to organizations working toward reducing greenhouse gas emissions, electrifying our transportation sector, engaging communities, and enhancing natural climate solutions (i.e., conservation, restoration and land management that increases carbon storage or avoid greenhouse gas emissions).